 When you start a new business it is more difficult to identify a niche market.
 Look at what your competitors are doing (their websites are good sources of information) and who their target market is.
 Then ask yourself if your product/service is better in terms of quality, could be provided at a lower price, or addresses a unique need that your competitors cannot equal.

 Also think of homogeneous groups of people with whom your product/service will find favour, for example: engineers, parents, singles, anglers, tennis players and pensioners, to name but a few.
-The next time you are in CNA, or another bookshop, look at the variety of magazines and books available, each indicating a specific niche market.
+The next time you are grocery shopping or in a bookshop, look at the variety of magazines and books available, each indicating a specific niche market.

 Time and the availability of cash are and remain the scarcest resources of any smaller business.
 A niche market approach, if properly researched and duly implemented, has the potential to provide better results than an ‘everything for everyone’, random approach to market segmentation.